MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-configure-endpoint-settings.md

 - copy data from a website
 - save a website as local files

 Each website must be listed in a website group and the user must be accessing the website through Microsoft Edge.
-Sensitive service domains is used in conjunction with a DLP policy for Devices.
+The sensitive service domains setting is used with a DLP policy for Devices.
 See, [Scenario 6 Monitor or restrict user activities on sensitive service domains](endpoint-dlp-using.md#scenario-6-monitor-or-restrict-user-activities-on-sensitive-service-domains) for more information.

 ### Additional settings for endpoint DLP